Z-A-Gurden/discord_yt_audiobot/README.md

 # A Youtube Audio Bot For Discord

 NOTES:
 - Major issue where audio randomly cuts, chances of it happening and when it happens within a video varies even when playing the same audio.
-There is error catching in place to prevent crash and move on to the next song.
+There is error catching in place to prevent a crash and move onto the next song in queue if there is any.
 - This is a project for learning, fun, and mainly personal use.
-Don't expect a high quality program, because it is not.
+Don't expect a high quality program.

 A simple bot for playing audio from youtube in your discord voice channel.

 # Usage

-First, download the repository through the cli:
+First, download the repository:
 ```
 git clone https://github.com/Z-A-Gurden/discord_yt_audiobot.git
 ```

-Create the discord app for personal use, you can find instructions on the [discord developer portal](https://discord.com/developers/docs/quick-start/getting-started#step-1-creating-an-app).
+Create a discord app in the discord developer portal, you can find instructions on the [discord developer portal](https://discord.com/developers/docs/quick-start/getting-started#step-1-creating-an-app).

 You will then need to create a '.env' in the same directory as 'ytbot.js' and type into it:
 ```
 APP_TOKEN=your_key_here
+CLIENT_ID=your_key_here
 ```

+You can find both of these after creating your discord app.

 You will then need to register the slash commands using the deploy-commands.js file provided, run:
 ```